Feminism has a side that may destroy its credibility through unfortunate “cry wolf” rhetoric.

 From the title of this article (published on Babe.com) alone, we can infer that a woman was unarguably assaulted by Aziz Ansari.
-That, or she got some horrid form of food poisoning.
-However, if we dig into the content article, it tells a different narrative.
-One that involves a common trend of a woman with no agency, a man with complete and utter control of the situation… and some rhetorical fallacies in the mix.
+However, if we dig into the content article, it tells a more convoluted narrative: one that involves a common trend of a woman with no agency, a man with complete and utter control of the situation… and some rhetorical fallacies in the mix.

 The issue here is that these situations of assault can absolutely be one-sided.
 They can involve a complete lack of consent or care.
 They can involve abuse and psychological damage.
 Fear and robbed-agency.
 A desperate feeling of powerlessness.
 Talk to any of your female friends and it’s safe to say they have a narrative like that of their own.
 I know that I do.
 I know many of my friends do.
 And those stories need to be told to their full effect.
 They need to draw conversation.
 Conversely, there are also stories that have two sides.
 It’s easy, after all, to put the burden of blame on someone else.
 The issue is that these two-sided narratives are often told one-sided, and in that style of rhetoric they completely remove any choice of agency from the woman, and they also dampen the words and legitimacy of the narratives that are actually one-sided.
 A cry-wolf effect, if you will.